 Desert Hostage is another book where the half-European, half-Arab sheik carries off his object of desire into the sandy dunes and makes her his.

 The story starts with a bang where we read about Karim’s mother and her desert abduction at the hands of a ruthless sheik.
 She plots and manipulates to have her son be taken to Europe where he will be educated and ”civilized.”

 In England, Karim then meets and falls for Juliette, a lovely and genteel young British woman.
 He pursues her with restrained fervor.
 Karim does his gallant best to woo Juliette.
-But Juliette is so dumb, she san’t make up her mind about what she wants in life.
+But Juliette is so dumb, that she can’t make up her mind about what she wants in life.
 There is a love triangle where Juliette can’t decide which man she wants.
-The other man is nothing compared to KArim and it’s obvious who she should choose!
+The other man is nothing compared to Karim and it’s obvious who she should choose!

 The middle of Desert Hostage lags a bit as Juliette is incredibly annoying with her indecisiveness.
 She also speaks in hushed whispers, like a Barbara Cartland heroine…very…slowly…like…this…

 Then Karim finds out that Juliette is the daughter of his father’s sworn enemy.
 She has toyed with his heart as all evil British women do to men, as Karim thinks.

 She will receive her due punishment, and Karim will have his revenge!
 He turns from a once gentlemanly suitor into a man set upon vengeance, and Juliette will pay dearly for treating him so callously!

 While there is a harem here, it’s only featured briefly, as this story is a one-man-one-woman romance.
 Karim is a dedicated, faithful hero who is incredibly appealing.